-One can use idle money by either investing in an interest-bearing instrument, in the stock market, in a productive asset and more.
-An investor must select the option on the basis of their need, risk appetite, and financial goals.
+One can use idle money by either investing in an interest-bearing instrument, in the stock market, in a productive asset, and more.
+An investor must select the option for investment on the basis of their need, risk appetite, and financial goals.
 Following are the options where one can park their idle money:

-If a business has idle cash, they can utilize it to buy new machinery, new plants or any other fixed asset that will help them to boost the production capacity.
+If a business has idle cash, it can utilize it to buy new machinery, new plants, or any other fixed asset that will help them to boost its production capacity.

-If a business does not want to tie the funds into a long-term investment, then they can utilize it for purchasing inventory, prepay some expenses such as rent or insurance, or any other expenses crucial for the day-to-day operations of a business.
+Suppose a business does not want to tie the funds into a long-term investment.
+In that case, they can utilize it for purchasing inventory, prepay some expenses such as rent or insurance, or any other expenses crucial for the day-to-day operations of a business.

 Putting it in Bank

-The owner can also deposit the cash in a saving account.
+The owner can also deposit the cash in a savings account.
 Though it is not as liquid as the checking account, the interest rate is relatively higher.

 Another option is to invest the money in a term deposit with a bank.
-It is similar to a bank account except that the funds get locked for some time.
-However, the interest on term deposit is relatively more than what one gets from the savings account.
-Similarly, there is a CD, or certificate of deposit.
+It is similar to a bank account, except that the funds get locked for some time.
+However, the interest on a term deposit is relatively more than what one gets from a savings account.
+Similarly, there is a CD or certificate of deposit.

 Stocks and Bonds

 One can also invest their idle cash in a debt or equity instrument.
 Investing in stocks is highly liquid as one can easily sell a stock in the secondary market.
-But the risk is higher and so are the expected returns.
-Bonds, on the other hand, are less liquid and are safer than stocks.
+But the risk is higher, and so are the expected returns.
+On the other hand, Bonds are less liquid and are safer than stocks.
 But, the return is also relatively less than what one could earn from investing in the stocks.

 Use it to Save Costs